Tanvir-A-Khan/GitFormed/README.md

 - **User Authentication**: Register and log in securely using Firebase Authentication.
 - **Repository Cards**: Display GitHub-like repository cards, showcasing user and repository information.
+- **Sorting and Filtering**: Users can now sort and filter repository cards based on repository name alphabetical order, date-wise, and the number of watchers.
 - **Responsive Design**: Utilizes Bootstrap for a clean and responsive user interface.

 ## Getting Started